Buildings | Hagerstown Community College

 Learning Resource Center

-The Learning Resource Center (LRC) houses the William M. Brish Library, the Academic Testing Center, Adult Basic Education, the Office of Planning and Institutional Effectiveness, classrooms, computer laboratories, and faculty offices.
+The Learning Resource Center (LRC) houses the William M. Brish Library, the Academic Testing Center, Program of Adult Literacy Services, classrooms, computer laboratories, and faculty offices.
 The Academic Testing Center, housed on the third floor of the Learning Resource Center, offers placement testing, course testing requested by HCC instructors, online GED testing, testing for other colleges, and professional testing through outside vendors such as Pearson VUE and Prometric.
 The Academic Testing Center is certified by the National College Testing Association (NCTA).

 Learning Resource Center